cal-data-eng/jupytercon2025-data101-demo/README.md

     3. Verify Python version: `python --version` should output `Python 3.11.X`
 4. Install dependencies: `pip install -r requirements.txt`

+## Demo Student Notebook

+To follow along with the demo during the JupyterCon talk, see the `demo` directory and run the `demo/proj0.ipynb` notebook after following the Installation instructions.

 ## Compiling the assignment for students

 1. Navigate to the `proj0` directory: `cd src/proj0`